sushanth005/ATP_24EG105Q31/Week_3_Assignments/README.md

 ---

-# ▶️ Run the Server
+## Running the Server

 ```bash
 node server.js
 ```

-Server runs on:
+The server will start at:

 ```bash
 http://localhost:3000